Particular/docs.particular.net/samples/non-durable-messaging/sample.md

 ### Viewing the message

-Start the `Sender` project on it own it will send a message to the `Samples.MessageDurability.Receiver` queue.
+Start the `Sender` project on its own and it will send a message to the `Samples.MessageDurability.Receiver` queue.
 Open this message and notice the `Recoverable` property is `false`.